10 tax tips you can benefit from this year

 - Think after-tax!
-All thing being equal, if fund A returned 12.5% and fund B returned 11%, you would take fund A over B – right?
+All things being equal if fund A returned 12.5% and fund B returned 11%, you would take fund A over Bright?
 But consider that fund A returned 10% after tax and fund B returned 10.5% after tax.
-Now which fund would you choose?
+Now, which fund would you choose?
 Rosentreter says “This focus on after-tax investing is long overdue.”
 I agree.
 Look at what an investment earns after paying the tax!

-- Make your interest tax deductible.
+- Make your interest tax-deductible.
 Debt is wise if used effectively.
-One of the ways to make it effective is to make it “Tax-smart” by making the interest tax deductible.
-Here is an example of how this is done: Sell some of your existing investments to pay off debt that is non-deductible like a mortgage or personal line of credit.
+One of the ways to make it effective is to make it “Tax-smart” by making the interest tax-deductible.
+Here is an example of how this is done: Sell some of your existing investments to pay off a debt that is non-deductible like a mortgage or personal line of credit.
 Then, re-borrow with the specific intent of investing.
 Make sure your financial institution knows that the loan is being used for investing purposes to protect yourself.
-Now the interest is tax deductible.
+Now the interest is tax-deductible.

 - Consider universal life insurance.
-This strategy is not for everyone, but if you maximize your RRSP every year, you are reasonably healthy, you have at least a 7 year time horizon, you are paying tax on investment income and you have disposable income to invest, you are in the perfect situation to consider the tax benefits of Universal Life.
-Unfortunately, there is too much to say in too little of a space so I will simply advise to talk to your financial advisor if you fall into these characteristics.
+This strategy is not for everyone, but if you maximize your RRSP every year, you are reasonably healthy, you have at least a 7-year time horizon, you are paying tax on investment income and you have the disposable income to invest, you are in the perfect situation to consider the tax benefits of Universal Life.
+Unfortunately, there is too much to say in too little space so I will simply advise talking to your financial advisor if you fall into these characteristics.

 Remember that there are only five strategies here out of 50 in Rosentreter’s book and even more than that available to even the average Canadian.
 It is a myth that only the rich have access to tax strategies.
 The reality is the rich become rich because they are aware of these tax strategies and actually plan ahead to take advantage of them.